 On the shoreline of Aquatic Park is the Maritime Museum, a collection of historic ships and exhibits.
-To start, the Boathouse Building has a few artifacts and some historical information, as well as some beautiful floor-to-ceiling murals on the walls.
+To start, the Boathouse Building has a few artifacts and historical information, plus beautiful floor-to-ceiling murals on the walls.
 That museum is completely free to visit.
 Then, as you walk along the pier, you can see some amazing docked boats; if you have a few dollars to spend, you can also pay to step aboard the boats for a very unique experience.

 Discover and Go – Get into Museums FREE

 I recently discovered that locals of the San Francisco (and surrounding bay area) can qualify for free tickets to museums (such as the Exploratoreum, as well as MANY more) through their local library.
 Not all libraries participate in the program, but checking may save you hundreds of dollars!
-Typical Exploratoreum admission is $19 for children and $29 for adults, so getting them for FREE would really cut down your costs.
+Typical Exploratoreum admission is $19 for children and $29 for adults.
+Getting them for FREE would really cut down your costs!

 8. Plan ahead if you want to visit Alcatraz

-While I have yet to visit Alcatraz island, I know that it is one of the top attractions in San Francisco.
-Be sure to plan ahead and reserve tickets early–that way, you will ensure that you have a ticket and secondly, you will get a better price than purchasing one last minute from a street-vendor.
-If you do take the tour, I have been told from a very good friend that the audio tour is a must; she loved the ability to go at her own pace, and enjoyed getting to learn more of the history while walking through.
+While I have yet to visit Alcatraz island, I know it is one of the top attractions in San Francisco.
+Be sure to plan ahead and reserve tickets early.
+You will ensure that you have a ticket and you’ll get a better price than purchasing one last minute from a street-vendor.
+If you do take the tour, I have been told that the audio tour is a must.
+You can go through at your own pace and enjoy getting to learn more of the history while walking through.

 For more great guides and tips regarding San Francisco, visit: www.sanfrancisco.travel